Social Work: Apprenticeship

 Modules

 This module is a basic introduction to working in a regulated profession.
 It covers rights and responsibilities under codes of practice.
 It presents you with core ideas in social work and begins your journey of reflection and learning.
-This particular module seeks to build your professional base.
+This module seeks to build your professional base and assess's your readiness to move to the second year of the course where you will be assessed in practice.

 This module develops your understanding and application of sociology, ethics and psychology to social work.
 The task of social work is managing moral dilemma and as such you will investigate both your own ethical and moral development and ground that within your reading.
 There is no easy prescription to social work.
 Using best evidence to inform one’s judgement on ethical decision-making is at the heart of effective social work.
 Social work is informed by a number of core disciplines to provide an underpinning knowledge base.
 However critical thinking and moral judgment are the two most important constructs social workers rely upon to practice both the art and science of social work.